World Bank Begins Education Programme on Generative AI in Nigeria

 Ndubuisi Francis in Abuja

-In one of the pioneering efforts to leverage free Generative Artificial Intelligence (AI) tools to enhance educational outcomes in a context where it is most needed, the World Bank has commenced an experiment in Edo State.
+In one of the pioneering efforts to leverage free Generative Artificial Intelligence (AI) tools to enhance educational outcomes in a context where it is most needed, the World Bank has commenced an experiment in Edo State, Nigeria.

-Generative AI involves the creation of new content and ideas, including conversations, stories, images, videos, and music.

 Each session, it noted, began with a teacher introducing the week’s topic, followed by students interacting with Microsoft Copilot, a generative AI tool powered by ChatGPT, to master the selected topics comprising both grammar and writing tasks.